ndemou/Out-PingStats/README.md

 little information on the quality of the line during that 2min period.
 As a counter example gamers may care about the real max because even 1 or 2 cases of a really bad RTT at the wrong time may be quite noticable.

-I confess, that **the selection of the 95th percentile is rather arbitrary and more a result of intuition & *taste* than of investigation or knowledge** on the subject.
+**So the selection of the 95th percentile is rather arbitrary; more the result of intuition & taste than of knowledge & investigation**.

 ### Regarding the terminal font